skjafar/Portenta_Cube_Template/README.md

 This porject is not optimized in terms of power, the goal here is maximum speed.
 If you care for efficiency you will need to work some more on the code. check SystemClock_Config() in main.c in the M7 project.

-It has the following features:
+### Feratures
 * Running M7 Core at 480MHz, which is the maximum.
 * Running M4 Core at 240MHz, which is the maximum.
 * FreeRTOS v10.4.3 on the M7 core.
-* FreeRTOS-TCP Ethernet stack ruinning on the M7 core, tested at 90MBps.
+* FreeRTOS-TCP Ethernet stack ruinning on the M7 core, tested at 90Mbps using IPerf.
+* Memory sharing example between cores, check shared_memory.c in both projects.
+* Virtual Serial port implemented via the USB-C connector, can be run at almost any baudrate, 115200 is recommended.
+* Telnet based Command Line Interface on port 2008.
+* Tasks running the oboard RGB LED.

 ## Getting started
 1. Download the project to your STM32CubeIDE workspace directory.
 2. Go to [File] => Import: